cstar/cb_asset_pipeline/README.md

-# Asset Compiler for Chicago Boss
+# Asset Pipeline for Chicago Boss

 This document is a work in progress and the code is not finished yet.